shubhranshuthakur24/ecommerce-react/README.md

 ## 🧐 About <a name = "about"></a>

-hekto, a complete furniture e-commerce application.
+a complete e-commerce application.
 Wish list, card, entry, registration, login without creating an account, etc. It is also fully responsive to be used on all devices.

 <details>
   <summary>Home Page</summary>